GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 ├── prod_input_files
 └── prod_runs
 ```
-So apparently make rundeck copies the .R file with name foo.R to the prod_decks directory with name the name specified by RUN=.
+So apparently make rundeck copies the .R file with name foo.R to the prod_decks directory with name the name specified by RUN=. **In the rest of this document any time you see geos_run, that is the experiment name I'm going to use for simplicity, yours could be whatever you want.**

 ## Interlude to get inputs
 **Note to get the input data if you are on Discover you must set GCMSEARTHPATH=/discover/nobackup/projects/giss/prod_input_files.**